cairo-book/cairo-book/src/ch02-04-comments.md

 ### Module Documentation

 Module documentation comments provide an overview of the entire module, including its purpose and examples of use.
-These comments are meant to be placed at the top of the file and are prefixed with `//!`.
+These comments are meant to be placed above the module they're describing and are prefixed with `//!`.
 This type of documentation gives a broad understanding of what the module does and how it can be used.

 ```rust,noplayground
 {{#include ../listings/ch02-common-programming-concepts/no_listing_38_mod_doc_comments/src/lib.cairo}}